arkabandyopadhyay/SlimmyAPI/README.md

 NB: github access might be forbidden in later cases due to quote limit aginst an ip (solution : use some proxy in m/c to bypass it) and for now i have not used access token.

+Some Silent Feature.

+1> Basic Workflow model implemented so that configuration for api can be centralized.

-Plan List for things to be done.
+2> GitHub and GitLab API for searching users and projects Plan List for things to be done.

 1> Async controller with exception handling @Advice and logging improvements.